Blockchain 2024

 An “investment limited partnership” organised under the Limited Partnership Act for Investment (Act No 90 of 1998) (LPAI) is commonly used as the legal form of a venture capital fund in Japan.
 It can invest only in certain limited types of assets, which include certain securities but not “crypto-assets” as defined in the Payment Services Act (Act No 59 of 2009) (PSA).

-On 16 February 2024, the Japanese government submitted a bill to amend the LPAI and other statutes.
-Assuming the bill becomes law, the amended LPAI will include “crypto-assets… issued for the benefit of an enterprise” and “crypto-assets issued for the benefit of a foreign corporation” in the types of assets in which an investment limited partnership can invest.
+On 31 May 2024, a bill to amend the LPAI and other statues was passed into law.
+The amended LPAI will include “crypto-assets… issued for the benefit of an enterprise” and “crypto-assets issued for the benefit of a foreign corporation” in the types of assets in which an investment limited partnership can invest.
 However, to the authors it seems that these crypto-assets do not include crypto-assets issued by “no one”, such as Bitcoin and Ether.

 In this regard, the “Web3 White Paper 2024” published by the Liberal Democratic Party, Headquarters for the Promotion of Digital Society, Web 3 Project Team on 12 April 2024 recommends the following.